Post Reply Post Thread

 -- You may already use and know it: This was my reason.
 I’ve been using Solaris since the SunOS days.
 I don’t want to set up a separate Linux box just for one application.
 I just list the remaining reasons so I don’t look too biased.
 They are cool, but I don’t really know if Linux can do any of the stuff that follows or not.

--- The Java Desktop: All of the popular window manager/desktop choices are available on Solaris.
-In addition to CDE, KDE, etc., OpenSolaris has customized the GNOME desktop into a very simple and easy to use version called the Java Desktop System.
-There’s a lot to like here: http://www.opensolaris.org/os/community/desktop/
+-- Desktops Galore: All of the popular window manager/desktop choices are available on Solaris.
+In addition to CDE, KDE, etc., OpenSolaris has customized the GNOME desktop into a very simple and easy to use version called the Open Solaris Desktop (formerly the Java Desktop System).
+The default on the live CD for boot & install is GNOME.
+See if your favorite is here: http://hub.opensolaris.org/bin/view/Community+Group+desktop/communities

 -- The ZFS filesystem.
 OpenSolaris’ ZFS filesystem is as bulletproof as a Unix filesystem gets.
+The latest release features “Timeslider” backups that are as easy to manage as the name implies.
 If you’re running a server that needs to run dependably, ZFS has numerous advantages: http://www.opensolaris.org/os/community/zfs/

--- You want to isolate srcds.
+-- Isolation.
 It’s a good idea to run srcds in a sandbox.
 This keeps srcds failures or hacks from damaging your system.
 Solaris’ Zones are an ideal environment, providing isolation from the host in a simple package that is integrated into the host OS and supported by the OS vendor.
-An alternative would be to use a user-space tool like VMWare, but that doesn’t run on Solaris today.
+There are alternatives to Zones, which I discuss below.

 -- Full 64-bit support and cool tools.
 This isn’t important for running srcds, in fact the Linux Zone only supports 32-bit Linux binaries.
 However, if there’s other development or hosting you want to do on the same machine outside the Linux sandbox, Solaris is a full 64-bit implementation of Unix with really nice developer tools.
-Sun Studio 11 is completely free and better than many paid-for developer suites.
+Sun Studio, for example, is completely free and better than any paid-for developer suite.
 I don’t see how developers get along without DTrace.

 NOTE: This tutorial only applies only to Solaris running on Intel or AMD x86 32- or 64-bit hardware. srcds is an x86-only binary, and it won’t run on SPARC or PPC hardware.
-The Linux Zone isn’t an Intel emulator.
-Also, Fault Management is only supported on AMD hardware as of this writing.
+The Linux Zone and other virtualization tools aren’t Intel emulators.
+Also, Fault Management support varies depending on the hardware.

 3) How to run Linux applications on a Solaris machine

-There are three tools available to run Linux binaries on Solaris: lxrun, Xen, and BrandZ.
+There are four tools available to run Linux binaries on Solaris: lxrun, Xen, Virtual Box and BrandZ.

 lxrun is an obsolete solution.
 It’s a user-space application that executes Linux binaries but has limitations such as read-only access to the filesystem.
 It’s available but not actively supported anymore.

-Xen is more complicated, but allows you to run any complete OS of your choice.
-Xen actually runs the entire operating system on top of a Hypervisor.
+xVM is the Solaris implementation of the Xen “Hypervisor.”
+It’s more complicated, but allows you to run any complete OS of your choice. xVM actually runs the entire operating system on top of a Hypervisor.
 Solaris can (but doesn’t have to) be the “root” domain OS, with other OSes running in parallel.
-Its development is not as mature as BrandZ, so I did not choose this solution.
-Xen support is currently based on an old build of OpenSolaris.
-However, it may become the way to go in the future, as I’ll explain below.

 http://www.opensolaris.org/os/community/zones/